yiisoft/docs/guide/en/runtime/logging.md

 Recording log messages is as simple as calling one of the following logging methods that correspond to log levels:

-- `emergency` - System is unusable
+- `emergency` - System is unusable.
 - `alert` -  Action must be taken immediately.
 Example: Entire website down, database unavailable, etc. This should trigger the SMS alerts and wake you up.
 - `critical` - Critical conditions.
 Example: Application component unavailable, unexpected exception.